Kapernikov/cloud_annotation_tool/README.md

 * i had to modify the tool to use QVTKOpenGLWidget instead of QVTKWidget (because otherwise point picking does not work reliably)

+## Remaining issues ##

+* sometimes after panning/zooming/flying the cloud "looses" a number of points. looks like a VTK bug.
+Save your data and reopen the app, no data is lost.

 ## Running ##